andrewthecodertx/Game-of-Life/README.md

 Feel free to experiment with different initial configurations and observe the patterns that emerge over time.

-## Example

-You can find a working example of Conway's Game of Life in the provided JavaScript code and HTML file.

 ## References

 - [Wikipedia - Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)